Edgewood/Candler Park station

-Edgewood / Candler Park is a train station in Atlanta, Georgia, on the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+Edgewood / Candler Park is an elevated subway station in Atlanta, Georgia, on the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 Currently, the station also serves as the terminus of the Green Line on weekdays.
 On weekends, Green Line service instead terminates two stops to the west at King Memorial.
 The station opened on June 30, 1979.

 This station was proposed to be the final connecting point between the Eastbound Train (now known as Blue Line) and Proctor Creek Lines (now Green Line) before it shifted toward North Central DeKalb.
 Two stations for that area were planned: Emory and Druid Hills, respectively, before they were ultimately canceled.
 An additional station was planned on the Green Line to end at Perry Homes on the Western side, but ultimately, only Bankhead was built.
 The station was built to handle the separation of the rail lines and to handle people transferring between trains.